 The link only displays at a certain browser width

-Many responsive sites contain the links for both mobile and the desktop versions.
-The mobile version is simply hidden until it detects the browser width at a mobile size.
-You can try to resize your browser window to see if the link appears.
+Many responsive sites contain links for both mobile and desktop versions.
+The mobile version can be hidden until a mobile browser id detected.
+Try to resize your browser window to see if the link appears.

-The link was not intended for humans to click on and therefore is not visible
+The link was not intended to be visible

 Tips for finding the missing link

-Switch the Page Report into "Show HTML" mode by clicking on the icon in the top of the Page Report.
+Switch the Page Report into "Show HTML" mode by clicking on the icon at the top of the Page Report.
 This will often show you where the link resides in the HTML, and reveal the link.
-Hopefully, this gives you some insight into why this link is not visible on the live page.
-In some situations, it may require your developers to explain why the link is not visible, or you can always submit a support ticket and we can review it with you.

 When searching for the link you may have more success performing a partial match on the link.
 For example, if trying to find "http://www.example.com/news/article/2015/02/news.html" perform a search for "news.html".